Is Wind Noise Normal in a Helmet?

 Windjammer Accessory

-This is a unique solution to the wind noise issue.
+A windjammer accessory is a unique solution to the wind noise issue.
 It’s a Neoprene skirt that attaches to your helmet on the outside and sits down over your shoulders, reducing the airflow and as a result, the noise created when the wind hits the bottom of your helmet.
-Motorcyclists that have tried the Windjammer have been happy with the results.
+Motorcyclists who have tried the Windjammer have been happy with the results.

-A balaclava or scarf performs a function as the neoprene skirt by acting to block the wind from getting in under the helmet and making a noise.
+A balaclava or scarf will also perform the function of a neoprene skirt by blocking the wind from getting in under the helmet and making a noise.

 Daal ANC DXL-5 Noise-Cancelling Unit